aveloso4/BHG-Axie-Buy-Bot/README.md

         }))

 ## Step 1 With detail data Buy tokens
-And then With this data, Call Axie Market smart contract's settlleAuction function
+And then With this data, Call Axie Market smart contract's settleAuction function.

         marketContract.methods.settleAuction(this.state.ownerAddress, wethAddress, this.state.price, this.state.listIndex, this.state.listState)